Global Ecosystem Dynamics Investigation

-Global Ecosystem Dynamics Investigation (GEDI, pronounced /ˈdʒɛdaɪ/) is a NASA mission to measure how deforestation has contributed to atmospheric CO2 concentrations.
-A full-waveform LIDAR was attached to the International Space Station to provide the first global, high-resolution observations of forest vertical structure.
+Global Ecosystem Dynamics Investigation (GEDI, pronounced /ˈdʒɛdaɪ/) is a LiDAR altimeter mission by NASA to measure how deforestation has contributed to atmospheric CO2 concentrations.
+A full-waveform LiDAR was attached to the International Space Station to provide the first global, high-resolution observations of forest vertical structure.
 This will allow scientists to map habitats and biomass, particularly in the tropics, providing detail on the Earth's carbon cycle.
+Although GEDI has been originally developed to monitor biomass and carbon cycle, other potentials have been also investigated such as inland water level monitoring and DSM generation.

 The Principal Investigator is Ralph Dubayah, at the University of Maryland.
 The Deputy Principal Investigator & Instrument Scientist is J. Bryan Blair at NASA's Goddard Space Flight Center.

 Overview

 GEDI was competitively selected as a NASA Earth Ventures Instrument (EVI) mission in 2014.
 Cost-capped at $94 M, GEDI is led by the University of Maryland in collaboration with NASA Goddard Space Flight Center.

 Climate change is closely tied to that of the carbon cycle.
 GEDI produces high resolution laser ranging observations of the 3D structure of the forests of Earth, which will provide answers to how deforestation has contributed to atmospheric CO2 concentrations, how much carbon forests will absorb in the future, and how habitat degradation will affect global biodiversity and the water cycle.
 This, in turn, is also of value for weather forecasting, forest management, glacier and snowpack monitoring.
 Overall, GEDI will help to better understand how the Earth behaves as a living system.

 GEDI's LIDAR system provides precise geolocated elevation data that drastically improve global Digital Elevation Models (DEMs).
 Owing to the vast number of data points that GEDI is capable of collecting it will provide a stronger baseline for DEMs and remove more system errors compared to ICESat.

 It launched on 5 December 2018 on board a Falcon 9 and it is part of the SpaceX CRS-16 mission.
 It was mounted on the Japanese Experiment Module - Exposed Facility (JEM-EF) Kibo module for a two-year mission.
 After three month, GEDI started collecting data for scientific use on March 25, 2019.
 The mission is being led by Professor Ralph Dubayah of the University of Maryland.
 Once reaching the end of its two-year mission, GEDI will be removed from the JEM-EF and loaded into another Dragon Capsule trunk for disposal.